Top Five Political Law Compliance Tips for 2020

 Avoid common contribution missteps

-- Corporate facilities or resources – such as conference rooms, copiers, phones, and secretarial time – should not be used to assist in fundraising activities in support of federal candidates (unless paid by a permissible source or limited safe harbor rules apply).
-Such “corporate facilitation” can result in significant fines.
-This activity is also illegal in many states.
+- Corporate facilities or resources – such as conference rooms, copiers, phones, and secretarial time – should not be used to assist in fundraising activities in support of federal candidates (unless paid by a permissible source or permitted by narrow safe harbor rules).
+Such “corporate facilitation” can result in significant fines under federal and state laws.

-- The sanctions for violating pay-to-lay laws can be harsh – e.g., bids disqualified, contracts voided, prospective contract bans.
-In addition, adverse publicity is likely to accompany violations since the media covers pay-to-play violations closely.
+- The sanctions for violating pay-to-play laws can be harsh – e.g., bids disqualified, contracts voided, prospective contract bans.
+In addition, adverse publicity is likely to accompany violations since the media closely covers pay-to-play violations.

 - In many states, the term “lobbying” may mean more than just direct communications with legislators or executive branch officials.
 For example, lobbying laws and regulations may also cover “grassroots” lobbying (communicating with the public), “goodwill” lobbying (“getting to know” public officials), or “procurement” lobbying (communications about pubic contracts).